 I love your books!
 What’s next?

-I’m currently finishing up the manuscript for my next book, Pushing The Limits! – Total Body Strength With No Equipment, which will be released on Dragon Door Publications in the spring.
+I’m currently finishing my next book, Stretching Your Boundaries – Flexibility Training for Extreme Calisthenic Strength, which will be released on Dragon Door Publications in January.